-When it comes to potentially life saving items, you don’t want to buy junk.
+When it comes to potentially life-saving items, you don’t want to buy junk.
 Do your research and buy the best gear that you can afford.
-Even if it means buying a second hand item in good condition.
+This even goes for buying a second hand item in good condition.
 It’s better to have used quality items than a bunch of new lower quality items that won’t last nearly as long.

 The Bug Out Bag List

 There’s one last order of business before we begin.
 Here’s a little more context on what we had in mind when putting the list together: